What is a Denial-of-Service (DoS) Attack & How to Prevent It?

 DoS attacks have increased in recent months.
 Some 3 million DoS attacks occurred in the first quarter of 2021 — nearly a third more than the same period the previous year — and January saw the largest number of DoS attacks ever recorded, with 972,000 attacks.
 During the pandemic, the number of DoS attacks rose as bad actors sought to take advantage of more vulnerable organizations operating in new ways.

-How a DoS Attack Works
+How Does a Denial-of-Service (DoS) Attack Work?

 Denial-of-service attacks tend to target web servers of high-profile organizations, such as banking, e-commerce and media companies, as well as government entities.
 Perpetrators go after organizations’ assets in one of two ways: either by overwhelming their networks with large volumes of traffic or by sending nefarious data like bugs that will trigger a crash.
 No matter the method, the intended outcome is the same: to take the network or machine down.
 Additional networks or assets not actually targeted by the DoS attackers may also be impacted if the DoS victim is, say, an internet or cloud service provider for others.